 Department of Natural Resources Forestry Services.

-Blue Atlas Cedar - Cedrus atlantica Official Record
+Blue Atlas Cedar - Cedrus atlantica -(Maryland champion) on east side of north parking lot near shed Official Record

 English Oak - Quercus robur - east of hemlock grove Official Record

 Japanese Maple - Acer palmatum - near Teale Center parking lot, north of road Official Record

 Among the diverse flora of the woods and landscaped grounds are two striking groves of single native species:

 - the hemlock grove between the mansion and Jones Mill Road, planted around a formal terrace by former resident Marion Leigh Wells and now the site of many weddings; and